jakesimonds/hugo-demo/content/posts/how-i-made-it.md

 title = 'How I made this site' date = 2023-10-22T12:21:09-04:00 draft = false
-description = "THis is my description for How I made it"
+description = "Contemporaneous notes from the initial build of this site"
 +++